How To Lift And Carry A Kayak (Pro Tips to Avoid Injury!)

 Lifting and carrying a kayak can be tricky and potentially dangerous if you don’t know what you’re doing.

-I Need To Know How To Lift A Kayak?!
+I Need To Know How To Lift A Kayak!

-Once you know the correct way to lift your vessel you’ll find it much easier and carrying your kayak will also become a much smoother task.
+Once you know the correct way to lift your vessel you’ll find it much easier.
+And carrying your kayak will also become a much smoother task.

 Can It Be Made Easier?

-How To Carry A Kayak When Solo
+How To Lift A Kayak By Yourself

 Step 1: Preparation